-Study drug will be packaged as open-labelled supplies, each vial will be labelled and placed in a carton.
+Study drug will be supplied as 16mL aqueous solution in 20 mL glass vials with either 20 mg/mL or 1 mg/mL of NC410.
+Study drug will be packaged as open-labeled supplies, each vial will be labeled and placed in a carton.
 The Pharmacy Manual contains additional information regarding supply, packaging, and labeling of study drug.